 A total of six wells commenced drilling in 2022.
-The Pratt County project is considered a developed oil and natural gas properties, as they have been determined to meet certain technical feasibility and commercial viability thresholds as determined by management.
+The Pratt County project is considered a developed oil and natural gas property, as it has been determined to meet certain technical feasibility and commercial viability thresholds as determined by management.

 On March 14, 2023, the Company provided an update on its Pratt County, Kansas operations.
 Completion operations and installation of a gas pipeline were hampered by intermittent extreme weather conditions in Kansas from December to February.
-The gas pipeline was nearing completion and will undergo hookup and pressure testing by pipeline company Superior Pipeline Kansas LLC.
 One well has been awaiting installation of the gas pipeline and one well has been a good performer, having produced 7,700 barrels of oil cumulatively to date from less than 2 feet of net pay.
-This initial zone has now been isolated and completion operations and testing are currently underway on the next potential pay zone up the hole.
 One well was plugged and abandoned, and three wells have had disappointing results from completion operations.